 The University of Washington offers several coding bootcamps on its Seattle campus.
 The primary course at UW’s bootcamp covers full stack web development.

 Best Tech City #9: Los Angeles

-Los Angeles has more than beaches and Hollywood.
-Southern California has a lower cost of living than Silicon Valley in many places, yet the local tech industry continues to thrive.
+Continuing California’s trend as one of the best states for tech jobs, Los Angeles has more than beaches and Hollywood!
+SoCal has a lower cost of living than Silicon Valley in many places, yet the local tech industry continues to thrive.
 The LA tech scene is massive, and developers enjoy a strong job market in the city.
 For new coders seeking the best cities for tech jobs, Los Angeles has a lot to offer.

 Los Angeles Tech Scene

 Los Angeles is the technology center of Southern California.
-Over 500,000 Los Angeles residents work in the tech industry, and the city added 7,600 new jobs in 2018 alone.
+In fact, LA had more tech job postings than San Francisco in January 2022.
+Over 500,000 Los Angeles residents work in the tech industry, and the city added 11,000 new tech jobs from 2018 to 2019.
 LA ranks #2 in net tech employment in the United States, and the industry is responsible for about 10% of the local economy.
 Experts predict that the tech industry in Los Angeles will enjoy steady growth for years to come.
-Developers in the LA area earn an average of $128,000 annually.
+Developers in the LA area earn an average of $130,870 annually.

 Learn to Code in Los Angeles